Assistive Technology and Alternate Format Materials (e-Text)

 Assistive technology (AT) is any item, software, hardware, or equipment used to increase, maintain, or improve the functional capabilities of people with disabilities.
 Assistive technology may be provided as a reasonable accommodation for students whose disabilities affect their ability to access information and products.

 to so staff can determine eligibility for these accommodations.

 Who Uses Assistive Technology?

-Students with physical, learning, and psychological disabilities, chronic medical conditions, traumatic brain injuries, and ADHD, as well as students who are deaf or hard-of hearing or students who are blind or have low vision—all use assistive technology.
+Students with physical, learning, and psychological disabilities, chronic medical conditions, traumatic brain injuries, and ADHD, as well as students who are D/deaf or hard-of hearing, and students who are blind or have low vision all use assistive technology.
 Additionally, students with temporary injuries may use assistive technology during their recovery.

 Registration and Eligibility